 - 14.3.7.
 Residents will retain a level of income equal to their appropriate minimum guaranteed income amount, as set out in the Care and Support (Charging and Assessment of Resources) Regulations. - 14.3.8.
 Residents with partners who live together will be given the opportunity to be financially assessed both as an individual and as a couple.
 This is to ensure that any contribution will not leave a household with less that the appropriate level of minimum guaranteed income.
 The Council will always request the lowest contribution possible. - 14.4.
-For care and support in the community residents will be required to pay the lowest of the following; - The actual cost of care and support - The set Council Maximum charge - The assessed weekly contribution
+For care and support in the community residents will be required to pay according to the outcome of their financial assessment.
+This may be either; - The actual cost of care and support - The assessed weekly contribution - No charge applied